openstack/cinder/doc/source/configuration/block-storage/drivers/dell-storagecenter-driver.rst

 If QOS options are enabled on the Storage Center they can be enabled via extra specs.
 The name of the Volume QOS can be specified via the ``storagetype:volumeqos`` extra spec.
-Likewise the name of the Group QOS to use can be specificed via the ``storagetype:groupqos`` extra spec.
+Likewise the name of the Group QOS to use can be specified via the ``storagetype:groupqos`` extra spec.
 Volumes created with these extra specs set will be added to the specified QOS groups.

 To create a volume type that sets both Volume and Group QOS: